anishgaur/RHCSA-Notes-2024/RHCSA - Commands.md

 - `scp /path/to/local/file user@remote_server:/path/to/destination`: This command copies a file from the local machine to the remote server.
 - `scp user@remote_server:/path/to/remote/file path/to/local/destination`: This command

-## Docker/Podman Commands
+## Podman Commands
-RHEL 9 uses podman to manage containers instead of docker.
-Due to its nature, these commands are interchangeable with podman.
-Installing docker on RHEL 9 takes a few extra steps.
-Given these commands will work for both podman and docker I would suggest sticking to podman.
-Substitute docker for podman in the following commands in RHEL9.
+- `podman login registery.io` :

-- `docker pull imagename`: Allows for docker to pull an image from the registery.
+- `podman pull imagename`: Allows for podman to pull an image from the registery.

-- `docker images`: Lists available container images to run locally.
+- `podman images`: Lists available container images to run locally.

-- `docker run`: Execution command for docker.
+- `podman run`: Execution command for podman.
-- `docker run -d -p hostport:containerport -v volumename:containterdirectory:Z -i -t --mount source=/location,destination=/location --name nameforthecontainer -e environmentvariables --rm true|false containerimagename` : -d allows for detached deployment, -p allows for port binding of the containers, -v allows for volume mount, --mount allow for mount bind, :Z|z sets SELinux context label, --name specifiies a custom name for the container, --rm allow for automatic removal of the container after it has finished execution running, -i allows for an interactive container and -t allows for a virtual console and -e allows for passing certain environment variables like passwords to be passed the container.
+- `podman run -d -p hostport:containerport -v volumename:containterdirectory:Z -i -t --mount source=/location,destination=/location --name nameforthecontainer -e environmentvariables --rm true|false containerimagename` : -d allows for detached deployment, -p allows for port binding of the containers, -v allows for volume mount, --mount allow for mount bind, :Z|z sets SELinux context label, --name specifiies a custom name for the container, --rm allow for automatic removal of the container after it has finished execution running, -i allows for an interactive container and -t allows for a virtual console and -e allows for passing certain environment variables like passwords to be passed the container.

-- `docker attach containername` : Allows to jump back in the container once it is running.
+- `podman attach containername` : Allows to jump back in the container once it is running.

-- `docker start containername`: This commands starts a container that is already loaded in or stopped.
+- `podman start containername`: This commands starts a container that is already loaded in or stopped.
-- `docker stop containtername`: This command stops a running container.
+- `podman stop containtername`: This command stops a running container.

-- `docker ps -a`: This command shows a list of running containers. -a displays all containers, even the stopped ones.
+- `podman ps -a`: This command shows a list of running containers. -a displays all containers, even the stopped ones.
-- `docker rm containername`: This command removes a stopped container.
+- `podman rm containername`: This command removes a stopped container.

-- `docker volume create`: This command creates a volume specifically for container use.
+- `podman volume create`: This command creates a volume specifically for container use.

+- `podman unshare chown user:group dicectoryname` :
+- `podman unshare generate systemd --now containtername --files --new` :
+- `podman exec containername` : Outputs the name of the user currently running the container.
+-